 Most possibly anticipating US markets, all European benchmarks were in the red last night, led by the FTSE with a 2.11% contraction.
 Only Switzerland’s SMI gained a third of a percent.

-Following Germany’s disappointing Trade Balance from April, France delivered a disappointing €-5.02 bn.
+Following Germany’s disappointing The difference in value between a country’s imports and exports.
+If a country exports more than it... from April, France delivered a disappointing €-5.02 bn.

-The Eurozone’s final GDP for Q1 pleased pundits by settling a tick above the previous reading at 03.1%.
+The Eurozone’s final GDP for Q1 pleased pundits by settling a An asset’s minimal unit of measurement and price change. above the previous reading at 03.1%.
 Employment improved slightly by 0.4% YoY.